Infinitesimal rational actions: Introduction

 \textbf{Outline of the paper.} In Section \ref{FGS} we recall some notions and results around finite (commutative) group schemes and we introduce the \textit{socle} of a finite group scheme.
-Moreover, we prove Proposition \ref{structureicu} giving a description of the Hopf algebra of an infinitesimal commutative unipotent group scheme over a perfect field, which plays a central role for the main Theorem \ref{mainthm}.
+Moreover, we prove Proposition \ref{structureicu} giving a description of the Hopf algebra of an infinitesimal commutative unipotent group scheme over a perfect field, which plays an important role in the proof of Theorem \ref{mainthm}.
 In Section \ref{actions} we recall the main definitions and results around (rational) actions of finite group schemes on varieties and on their algebraic counterpart given by module algebra structures.
-In Section \ref{nilpder} we focus on nilpotent derivations, an object that plays a central role when studying actions of infinitesimal commutative unipotent group schemes.
-Moreover, we study $p$-basis of finite field extensions and we prove Corollary \ref{systemsol} describing when some systems of differential equations admit a solution.
-In the first part of Section \ref{genfreeactions} we prove the existence part of Theorem \ref{mainthm} in the case of commutative trigonalizable group schemes of height one (Proposition \ref{frobkeraction}).
+In Section \ref{nilpder} we focus on nilpotent derivations, which are often encountered when studying actions of infinitesimal group schemes (see Proposition \ref{infinitesimalactions} and Example \ref{alphap}).
+Moreover, we study $p$-bases of finite field extensions and we prove Corollary \ref{systemsol} describing when some systems of differential equations admit a solution.
+This result is another of the building blocks needed for the proof of Theorem \ref{mainthm}.

+In Section \ref{genfreeactions} we deal with generically free actions.
+In the first part we prove the existence part of Theorem \ref{mainthm} in the case of commutative trigonalizable group schemes of height one (Proposition \ref{frobkeraction}).
 We then proceed with the proof of the general case.
-We conclude in Section \ref{faithactions} dealing with faithful rational actions: in Proposition \ref{faithrationalactions} we show how to extend naturally a generically free rational action of an infinitesimal commutative unipotent $k$-group scheme $G$ on a variety $X$ to a faithful rational $G^\ell$-action on $X$ for $\ell\geq1$ and Proposition \ref{arbitraryproducts} proves that this construction is not always possible for arbitrary products.
+Section \ref{faithactions} is devoted to Dolgachev's conjecture revisited for infinitesimal group schemes and, more generally, to studying faithful rational actions of infinitesimal group schemes.
+Proposition \ref{actionkerF} gives necessary (but not sufficient, see the counterexample \ref{counterexample}) conditions for the existence of faithful rational actions of infinitesimal commutative trigonalizable group schemes.
+Moreover, we show that there exist faithful rational actions of any infinitesimal commutative unipotent group scheme $G$ defined over a perfect field on any variety of dimension $n$ if $V_G^n=0$ (Proposition \ref{suffcondfaithact}).
 We finish the paper with an example that illustrates our results about faithful rational actions in the case of the connected part of the $p$-torsion of abelian varieties.